Walpurgis Night: England

 In Lincolnshire, Walpurgis Night was observed in rural communities until the second half of the 20th century, with a tradition of hanging cowslips to ward off evil.

 Estonia

 In Estonia, volbriöö is celebrated throughout the night of 30 April and into the early hours of 1 May, where 1 May is a public holiday called "Spring Day" (kevadpüha).
 Volbriöö is an important and widespread celebration of the arrival of spring in the country.
 Influenced by German culture, the night originally stood for the gathering and meeting of witches.
 Modern people still dress up as witches to wander the streets in a carnival-like mood.

 The volbriöö celebrations are especially vigorous in Tartu, the university town in southern Estonia.
-For Estonian students in student corporations (Estonian fraternities and sororities), the night starts with a traditional procession through the streets of Tartu, followed by visiting each other's corporation houses throughout the night.
+For Estonian students in student corporations (Estonian fraternities and sororities), the night starts with a traditional procession through the streets of Tartu (during which the governing of the city is symbolically handed over to the students for the night by the mayor of Tartu), followed by visiting each other's corporation houses throughout the night.